 Colin is an active member of the Groovy and Grails community and an active speaker at local user groups, events and conferences such as MinneBar, GUM, GR8Conf in the US, etc.

-Mark Johnson is a Advisory Engineer at Pivotal where he focuses on helping people learn how to apply Fast and Big Data as well as PaaS solutions to address real world enterprise challenges.
+Mark Johnson is a Director of Consulting at Hortonworks where his day is spent helping people achieve value from their Big and complex Data repositories.
 Mark has worked on a wide range of technology during his career.
-Most recently he has focused on Groovy, Grails, and Scala as technologies which enable high quality applications quickly.
+Most recently he has focused on the Hadoop ecosystem.
 Mark is active in the software community as the President of the New England Java Users Group (NEJUG) and a regular presenter to user groups and various conferences.
 When not working, Mark can be found riding his mountain bike on local trails and playing with his family.

 Paul King leads ASERT, an organization based in Brisbane, Australia which provides software development, training and mentoring services to customers wanting to embrace new technologies, harness best practices and innovate.
 He has been contributing to open source projects for nearly 20 years and is an active committer on numerous projects including Groovy.
 Paul speaks at international conferences, publishes in software magazines and journals, and is a co-author of Manning's best-seller: Groovy in Action.